-The most important of the Portuguese paintings is undoubtedly the "Veneration of St. Vincent," regarded as an important historical document, portraying some prominent 15th century personalities such as Henry the Navigator.
+The most important of the Portuguese paintings is undoubtedly the "Veneration of St. Vincent," regarded as an important historical document, portraying some prominent 15th-century personalities such as Henry the Navigator.

-Also interesting are 16th century Japanese screens showing the Portuguese arriving in Japan.
-For the Japanese it was their first contact with Europeans and their fascination by the Portuguese is seen in the particular emphasis given to the Portuguese's mustaches, unoriental size of their noses, and buttons, which were unheard of in Japan.
+Also interesting are 16th-century Japanese screens showing the Portuguese arriving in Japan.
+For the Japanese it was their first contact with Europeans, and their fascination by the Portuguese is seen in the particular emphasis given to the Portuguese's mustaches, unoriental size of their noses, and buttons, which were unheard of in Japan.

-Not to be missed is also a fine collection of decorative art and silverware, including the Monstrance of Belem, which was made from the first shipment of gold brought home by Vasco da Gama, and the collection of French 18th century silverware, especially the pieces by François Thomas Germain, one of the finest in the world, that once belonged to the Portuguese royal family.
+Not to be missed is also a fine collection of decorative art and silverware, including the Monstrance of Belem, which was made from the first shipment of gold brought home by Vasco da Gama, and the collection of French 18th-century silverware, especially the pieces by François Thomas Germain, one of the finest in the world, that once belonged to the Portuguese royal family.